-He played at Gaston (NC) Community College where he set a school record by scoring 54 points in a game, and later at the University of Tennessee-Martin where he is a charter member of the school's Hall of Fame.
+He played at Gaston (N.C.)
+Community College where he set a school record by scoring 54 points in a game, and later at the University of Tennessee-Martin where he is a charter member of the school's Hall of Fame.
 At both schools, he served as a team captain.
 Additionally, while at Tennessee-Martin, Hamilton received both the team's Most Valuable Player Award and the Best Defensive Player award his senior season.

 He earned his bachelor's degree in physical education from Tennessee-Martin in 1971 and received a master's degree in physical and health education from Austin Peay State in 1973.

-CAREER HIGHLIGHTS 2009 Basketball Times National Coach of the Year 2000 BCA National Coach of the Year 1995 United Press International National Coach of the Year 1999 Eastern Basketball Coach of the Year 2009 and 2012 ACC Coach of the Year 1995 and 1999 Big East Coach of the Year The only coach to win ACC and Big East Coach of the Year honors One of 15 men to earn ACC Coach of the Year and Big East Coach of the Years honors multiple times in each league Led Florida State to the 2012 ACC Championship - the first ACC basketball championship in school history Has led Florida State to a school record four consecutive NCAA Tournaments (2009-12) Led Florida State to the 2009 NCAA Tournament after a 10-year absence from the tournament for the program Led Miami to three consecutive NCAA Tournament appearances for the first time in school history (1998-00) Led Hurricanes to the school's first NCAA Sweet 16 appearance in 1999-00 Led Hurricanes to back-to-back 20-win seasons for the first time since 1965 in 1999 and 2000 Led Florida State to three consecutive NIT appearances - 2006, 2007, 2008 Led Florida State to the second round of the NIT in 2004 for the Seminoles' first postseason appearance since 1988 Led Miami to NIT appearances in 1995 and 1997 - the first postseason appearances since in 31 years (1964) Led Oklahoma State to back-to-back NIT appearances (1989, 1990), the first consecutive postseason appearances for OSU since 1954 Ended the 2011-12 season ranked 10th by the Associated Press - the Seminoles' highest ranking since 1993 Ended the 1998-99 season ranked 10th by the Associated Press - the Hurricanes' highest AP ranking since 1960 The Seminoles ranked No. 1 nationally in field goal percentage defense in 2010 and 2011 The Hurricanes ranked nationally in field goal percentage defense in 1998 25 of 28 seniors who completed their eligibility under Hamilton while he has been the head coach at Florida State have earned their degrees 28 of 31 seniors who completed their eligibility under Hamilton while he has the head coach at Miami earned their degrees.
+CAREER HIGHLIGHTS 2009 Basketball Times National Coach of the Year 2000 BCA National Coach of the Year 1995 United Press International National Coach of the Year 1999 Eastern Basketball Coach of the Year 2009 and 2012 ACC Coach of the Year 1995 and 1999 Big East Coach of the Year The only coach to win ACC and Big East Coach of the Year honors One of 5 men to earn ACC Coach of the Year and Big East Coach of the Years honors multiple times in each league Led Florida State to the 2012 ACC Championship - the first ACC basketball championship in school history Has led Florida State to a school record four consecutive NCAA Tournaments (2009-12) Led Florida State to the 2009 NCAA Tournament after a 10-year absence from the tournament for the program Led Miami to three consecutive NCAA Tournament appearances for the first time in school history (1998-00) Led Hurricanes to the school's first NCAA Sweet 16 appearance in 1999-00 Led Hurricanes to back-to-back 20-win seasons for the first time since 1965 in 1999 and 2000 Led Florida State to three consecutive NIT appearances - 2006, 2007, 2008 Led Florida State to the second round of the NIT in 2004 for the Seminoles' first postseason appearance since 1998 Led Florida State to the semifinals of the 2014 NIT Led Miami to NIT appearances in 1995 and 1997 - the first postseason appearances in 31 years (1964) Led Oklahoma State to back-to-back NIT appearances (1989, 1990), the first consecutive postseason appearances for OSU since 1954 Ended the 2011-12 season ranked 10th by the Associated Press - the Seminoles' highest ranking since 1993 Ended the 1998-99 season ranked 10th by the Associated Press - the Hurricanes' highest AP ranking since 1960 The Seminoles ranked No. 1 nationally in field goal percentage defense in 2010 and 2011 The Hurricanes ranked nationally in field goal percentage defense in 1998 25 of 28 seniors who completed their eligibility under Hamilton while he has been the head coach at Florida State have earned their degrees 28 of 31 seniors who completed their eligibility under Hamilton while he was the head coach at Miami earned their degrees.
 10 Top 20 recruiting classes A member of the athletics Hall of Fame at Tennessee-Martin (charter member), Austin Peay, University of Miami and Gaston County in his home state of North Carolina.
 First Associate Head Basketball Coach in Kentucky history Was an assistant coach on Kentucky's 1978 NCAA Championship team